Guidance for small credit businesses

 This authorisation covers a range of credit activities.
 You will not necessarily engage in all of the credit activities covered by the authorisation on your licence.

-When you apply for a credit licence, you must be a member of an EDR scheme approved by ASIC.
-The schemes is:
+When you apply for a credit licence, you must be a member of AFCA, the external dispute resolution scheme for financial complaints in Australia.

 Become a member now to save time later.